 Many foreign driving licences are recognised in Spain under reciprocal agreements, including all EU licences and some US state licences, in which case you can drive on the licence of your home country and are not required to obtain a Spanish driving licence.
-There’s also a maximum age of 65 for obtaining your first licence, although this does not apply to foreigners aged over 65, who can exchange a valid foreign licence for a Spanish licence.

 Note, however, that the above rule is not always known or recognised by the local police, and there have been cases of EU nationals resident in Spain driving Spanish-registered vehicles and being fined for not having a Spanish licence.
 For this reason, many people find it’s simpler to exchange their foreign licence for a Spanish one!
 The National Department for Traffic, (Dirección General de Tráfico, DGT) website does say that foreign licenses, including the ones for EU residents, which are valid to drive within Spain become invalid 6 months after the license holder becomes resident in Spain.
 If there is an agreement.